 - Reseller passes the sale on to the supplier.
 All information from the sale is then passed on from the retailer to the supplier.
 This is best done using eCommerce software to automate the data transfer, though orders can be manually passed along.
 The reseller also pays the supplier for the products purchased at this time.
 In the traditional model, the payment would have happened much earlier and the reseller would hold the inventory in their own warehouse or in the hands of a 3PL fulfillment company (see 3PL meaning).

 - Supplier picks and packs the order.
-Now that the supplier has all the information they need, their order fulfillment team can begin picking products.
+Now that the supplier has all the information they need, their order fulfillment team can begin picking products (see order fulfillment meaning).
 They seek out each product by SKU number, assemble them, and put them in eCommerce packaging.
 Unless the reseller has a deal in place for branded packaging, the materials are all generic and a non-branded packing slip is inserted.

 - Customer receives the order.
 With everything packed, the eCommerce shipping team then sends the package out and begins tracking.
 The order travels to the customer using the preferred shipping company and arrives at its destination.
-If the customer runs into issues with the product, they can use a supplied RMA form to begin a return, but this process must go through both the reseller and the supplier.
+If the customer runs into issues with the product, they can use a supplied RMA to begin a return, but this process must go through both the reseller's customer service for dropshipping team and the supplier.

 How Do Dropshippers Make Money?